 Vietnam Economic News

-Vietnam’s manufacturing sector continued to weaken in November, as evidenced by the Nikkei manufacturing Purchasing Managers’ Index (PMI), reported by IHS Markit.
+Vietnam’s manufacturing sector gained steam at the outset of January, evidenced by the Nikkei manufacturing Purchasing Managers’ Index (PMI), reported by IHS Markit.

 Industrial production soared in January, growing 20.9% over the same month of the previous year.

 Consumer prices increased 0.51% over the previous month in January, according to the General Statistics Office of Vietnam.

 Vietnam’s manufacturing sector picked up the pace of growth in December, reflected by a higher Nikkei manufacturing Purchasing Managers’ Index reading, following two consecutive months of decline.